CCD: Continual Consistency Diffusion for Lifelong Generative Modeling: Continual Consistency Diffusion

 \subsection{Inter-task Knowledge Consistency}

-In CDG, the inter-task knowledge consistency term, formulated as \(\mathcal{L}_{IKC} = \epsilon_\theta^{q} - \epsilon_\theta^{p}\), serves as a critical metric to quantify the divergence between score approximators across tasks.
-Unlike continual classification, where L2-regularization techniques \cite{smith2023closer} may offer moderate performance improvements, their direct application in generative settings can induce catastrophic degradation, severely impairing the model's generative capability, as evidenced in Tab.~\ref{tab:results}.
+The inter-task knowledge consistency loss \(\mathcal{L}_{IKC} = \epsilon_\theta^{q} - \epsilon_\theta^{p}\) measures, for each sample $x$ and diffusion step $t$, the output and parameter difference between the estimator trained on task $q$ and the estimator retained from task $p$, thereby directly capturing their divergence across tasks.
+In CC tasks, L2 regularization is commonly employed to prevent excessive variations in parameters and outputs.
+However, in CDG, this approach may lead to catastrophic degradation, severely impairing the model’s generative capability, as demonstrated in Table~\ref{tab:results}.
 To circumvent this limitation, we introduce a new knowledge retention strategy, drawing inspiration from \cite{hinton2015distilling}, where the previously learned score estimator \(\epsilon_\theta^p\) acts as a teacher to guide the adaptation of \(\epsilon_\theta^q\).
-In contrast to conventional knowledge distillation techniques \cite{hinton2015distilling}, which primarily manipulate class probability distributions, our approach capitalizes on the stochastic gradients governed by the reverse-time SDE.
-This sophisticated formulation not only facilitates an exceptionally seamless and cohesive knowledge retention but also profoundly mitigates the propensity for CF, thereby preserving generative fidelity across successive tasks.
+In contrast to conventional knowledge distillation techniques \cite{moslemi2024survey}, which primarily manipulate class probability distributions, our approach capitalizes on the stochastic gradients governed by the reverse-time SDE.
+This sophisticated formulation not only facilitates an exceptionally seamless and cohesive knowledge retention but also profoundly mitigates the propensity for GCF, thereby preserving generative fidelity across successive tasks.

 Let \(\mathcal{M}_{k-1}\) denote the frozen diffusion model for task \(\mathcal{T}_{k-1}\), parameterized by \(\theta_{k-1}\).
 For a new task \(\mathcal{T}_{k}\), we seek to adapt \(\theta_{k}\) while preserving the score-matching capability on prior tasks.
-To achieve this, we minimize the Bregman divergence \cite{siahkamari2020learning} between the score distributions of \(\mathcal{M}_{k-1}\) and \(\mathcal{M}_{k}\) over a shared noise manifold.
+To achieve this, we minimize the \emph{\textbf{Bregman divergence}} \cite{siahkamari2020learning} between the score distributions of \(\mathcal{M}_{k-1}\) and \(\mathcal{M}_{k}\) over a shared noise manifold.
 Specifically, given the current samples \( (x_t^{k}, y^k) \sim p^{k} \) from task \(\mathcal{T}_{k}\) and the replayed samples \( (\hat{x}_t^{k}, \hat{y}^k) \sim \mathcal{B}_{k}\), the $\mathcal{L}_{IKC}$ is defined as:

 where \(D_{\varphi}\) is an adaptation via local Bregman divergence minimization with curvature matrix \(\varphi\).

 Crucially, we generalize the conventional squared \(\ell_2\) distance to a curvature-aware Bregman divergence, defined via a locally-varying positive definite matrix \(\varphi\) that reflects the geometry of the score function landscape.